myrayuoo/docs/articles/README.md

 - Afterwards it should be automatically uploaded to the server

+## Pinned Article
+This is an article that is pinned, meaning it is displayed on the dashboard's home page.
+You can change the pinned article in localstorage/config.json
+To change the pinned article go to config.json and under "pinnedArticle" change the value to your desired article's id.

 # Code Examples

 ## How to post an article

 1. Importing the required libraries
 ```py
 import json